laravel-notification-channels/channels/README.md

 $ php artisan vendor:publish --tag google-chat-config
 ````

+### Default Room

-Next, if we only have a single room / webhook we want to post into, we can simply configure the `space` key which defines the default conversation notifications sent via the Google Chat channel will be posted to.
+If we only have a single room / webhook we want to post into, we can simply configure the `space` key which defines the default conversation notifications sent via the Google Chat channel will be posted to.

 ````php
 // config/google-chat.php